CAIDA/catalog-data/sources/solution/how_to_use_as_rank_to_classify_asns/README.md

 # Helper method that takes in a dict to create a pair relationship.
 def update_as_2_data(curr_line):
     global as_2_data
+    global asns

     # Get the values from the current line.
     relationship = curr_line["relationship"]
     asn0 = curr_line["asn0"]["asn"]
     asn1 = curr_line["asn1"]["asn"]

+    # Edge Case: Skip this line if asn0 and ans1 are not in asns.
+    if asn0 not in asns and asn1 not in asns: return

     # Edge Case: Create objects for asn0 or asn1 if they are not in as_2_data.
     if asn0 not in as_2_data: